 19th Century Collection

-This book collection, cataloged in the library's online catalog, is an insightful record of the early settlers in these western New York State hills.
+This book collection is an insightful record of the early settlers in these western New York State hills.
 The collection showcases various categories of their readings and writings:

 Early Children's Books: We have some examples of textbooks from the one-room schoolhouse era, as well as illustrations of Victorian publications; e.g., Mother Goose with drawings by Kate Greenaway.